Cecils0505/facial-emotion-recognition/README.md

 Benedetta Bruno, Vaitian L. Marianayagam, Cecilie S. Rønnestad & Sander S. Svartbekk

 ## Overview
-This repository contains code and results for a machine learning project comparing a Multilayer Perceptron (MLP) and Convolutional Neural Networks (CNN) for facial emotion recognition.
+This repository contains code and results for a machine learning project comparing a Multilayer Perceptron (MLP) with Convolutional Neural Networks (CNN) for facial emotion recognition.
 The work focuses on evaluating model performance and architectural differences on a real-world facial expression dataset.

-A detailed report describing the theoretical background, methodology and results is available in the `Report/` folder.
+A detailed report describing the theoretical background, methodology and results is available in the `Report` folder.

 ---